RoDoerIng/SerialComm/README.md

 - [ ] Ability to send data within interval time set
 - [ ] _Still thinking..._

+## Contributions

+If you have any question regarding this project, or found a bug in the source code, feel free to [report it here](https://github.com/heiswayi/SerialComm/issues).
+All you need to do is [create an issue](https://github.com/heiswayi/SerialComm/issues/new) there.

+To contribute to the code, **fork** this repository (`master` branch), realize your ideas, and then **create a new pull request**.

 ## License

 Released under [MIT license](LICENSE.md)